memgraph/docs/docs/tutorials/migrate-relational-database.md

 ```

 Then I ran 5 commands to copy the 5 CSV files to the container, changing the
-file names in both the source and destination with each new file.
+file paths in both the source and destination with each new file.
 This is an
 example of copying the `customer.csv` file:

 ```terminal